1. General Information

 Certified photocopies can replace the originals for most legal purposes and enable you to keep your originals in a safe place while using the copies as documentary evidence.
 In order to have a copy certified, please present the original and a clear photocopy during the opening hours of the Embassy.
 Copies of documents that do not bear an original signature or stamp/seal cannot be certified.

-The minimum fee is 10 Euro, otherwise 1 Euro per page.
+The minimum fee is 10 Euro.
 The fee is converted into Zambian Kwacha according to the Embassy’s current exchange rate, the Embassy cannot accept Euro or other currencies in cash.

 Legalisation refers to the process in which a diplomatic or consular mission abroad certifies a document issued by their host country as genuine.
 This enables the authorities in that mission's own country to accept these foreign documents as legal evidence.
 In other words, a Zambian public document which has been legalised by the German Embassy in Zambia can be treated as evidence by the German authorities.
 Whether or not a legalisation is necessary is within the discretion of the authority in Germany – they may be able to accept a Zambian document without legalisation.
 Before submitting your documents for legalisation, please confirm with the German authority requesting the document whether a legalisation is actually required.